Preview Mode Links will not work in preview mode

 The necessary transition away from fossil fuels toward clean energy can be extremely disruptive for people and communities reliant on fossil fuel plants and mines for jobs.
 How can the power generators support these communities and achieve a just transition to a cleaner energy future?

-In the latest episode of the Sustainability Matters podcast, host Bruno Sarda, and Principal at [please mention the specific legal entity name] and Shannon Roberts, CCaSS Power and Utilities Leader at [please mention the specific legal entity name], interview Sandy Nessing, Vice President and Chief Sustainability Officer at American Electric Power (AEP) about how the company is developing a new model for a just energy transition.
+In the latest episode of the Sustainability Matters podcast, host Bruno Sarda, Principal at Ernst & Young LLP and Shannon Roberts, CCaSS Power and Utilities Leader at Ernst & Young LLP, interview Sandy Nessing, Vice President and Chief Sustainability Officer at American Electric Power (AEP) about how the company is developing a new model for a just energy transition.

-Nessing points out that the current economy is heavily fossil fuel-dependent, so the green energy transition has to be done thoughtfully to avoid severe social and economic risks.
-That’s why people reliant on the plants and communities built around them should be considered when driving the energy transition.
+Nessing points out that the current economy is heavily fossil fuel-dependent, so the green energy transition has to be implemented thoughtfully to avoid severe social and economic risks.
+People reliant on the plants and communities built around them should be considered when driving the energy transition.

-Both Roberts and Nessing agree that power plants form their own unique social and economic ecosystems around them, and a proper, just transition requires thoughtful intention and may take a long time.
-Hence, they stress the importance of early planning, which includes not only engagement and collaboration with communities, but also retaining and leveraging partnerships with stakeholders in the company’s value chain.
+Both Roberts and Nessing agree that power plants form their own unique social and economic ecosystems, and a proper, just transition requires thoughtful intention and may take a long time.
+Hence the importance of early planning, including engagement and collaboration with communities, and retaining and leveraging partnerships with stakeholders in the company’s value chain.

 Key takeaways include: